excellarateinc/voyage-api-java/readme_docs/DEPLOY.md

 > * Default password fro the 'jwt' public/private key
 > Thoroughly read through the [Security](SECURITY.md) documentation, specifically [Security Configurations](SECURITY.md#security-configuration)

-1. Create a new file `/conf/voyage-application.yaml`
-2. Copy the entire contents of the application.yaml file from the application into the `/conf/voyage-application.yaml`
+1. Copy the contents of the `application.yaml` file from the app source code into a new file on the host server
+    - Example Linux: `/etc/voyage-api-config/application.yaml`
+    - Example Windows: `D:\voyage-api-config\application.yaml`
+2. Secure the host server so that only Apache Tomcat (and Super Users) can access the `/etc/voyage-api-config/application.yaml` file
-3. Override the properties in `/conf/voyage-application.yaml` to be environment specific
+3. Override the properties in `/etc/voyage-api-config/application.yaml` to be specific to the host server
    - jpa.properties.hibernate.dialect - should match the database type being connected to.
    - datasource.jndi-name - point to the JNDI name of the database resource defined in the Apache Tomcat /conf/server.xml (see prior section)
    - security.key-store.filename - change the filename to a locally defined public/private key keystore file